ryanwebber/ryanwebber.github.io/content/_projects/dolly.md

 turns out, but thankfully I'll notice and fix this before it bites me).

 I create our `unistd.h` header, define the `write` function, and give it a basic implementation that just passes the arguments to our syscall implementation.
-Now if we static link our `init` binary against our libc library, we can call `write` with file descriptor 1 (stdout) and print to the screen!
+Now if we statically link our `init` binary against our libc, we can call `write` with file descriptor 1 (stdout) and print to the screen!

 ### 05 - Building More Things

-Now that we've got our scaffolding in place, we can start implementing more unix userland binaries and libc functions (oh, and libm functions too).
-I start with some basic binaries like `cat`, `ls`, and importantly, a totally non-posix-compliant `sh` shell that can run simple commands.
+Now that we've got our scaffolding in place, we can start implementing more unix userland binaries and libc functions (oh, and libm functions also).
+I start with some basic binaries like `cat`, `ls`, and importantly, a totally non-POSIX-compliant `sh` shell that can run simple commands.

 We're starting to run into trickier things to implement: `malloc`, `printf`, and functions that use `FILE` and `DIR` structs.
 Actually, `malloc` turns out to be pretty easy to implement if